For Teams

-Use ticket patterns, support complaints, and handoff friction as market signal.
+- Use ticket patterns, support complaints, and handoff friction as market signal.

-Study where support tools still fail operators and end users.
+- Study where support tools still fail operators and end users.

 Customer support teams see what breaks first.
 They deal with repeated complaints, unclear ownership, bad handoffs, and the operational cost of weak tooling every day.

-That makes support a powerful vertical for startup research because the pain tends to be frequent, explicit, and tied to both customer experience and internal efficiency.
+That makes support a powerful vertical for idea research because the pain tends to be frequent, explicit, and tied to both customer experience and internal efficiency.

-IdeaHunter helps by combining public complaint research, startup idea collections, validation guides, and comparison content.
+IdeaHunter helps by combining public complaint research, idea collections, validation guides, and comparison content.
 That makes support pain easier to compare against adjacent markets before you commit to one direction.

-Founders can use this workflow to decide whether the opportunity sits in ticket triage, handoff automation, support knowledge workflows, or another narrower support wedge.
+Builders can use this workflow to decide whether the opportunity sits in ticket triage, handoff automation, support knowledge workflows, or another narrower support wedge.

 That might be triage, escalation, reporting, collaboration, or customer-context handoff rather than “support software” in general.